kiransubash/buildmeup/README.md

 Expect script to run a command on a remote server via Telnet/SSH.
 Unsure about the original source, but can be adapted to most situations as a template to start with.

 Requires: expect

+#### crypt.pl
+Quick perl reference snippet to demonstrate AES encryption and decryption.
+Can be used to build quick fixes, or when streaming across an insecure environment.

+Requires: Perl, Perl Modules listed in comments.